semgrep/semgrep-docs/docs/metrics.md

 # Metrics

-Semgrep CLI may collect usage data via anonymized metrics to help improve the product.
+Semgrep may collect usage data via anonymized metrics to help improve the product.
 This document describes:

 - the principles that guide data-collection decisions
 - how to opt-in to Semgrep’s anonymized metrics